Martha (1923 film)

-Martha is a silent animated short film made by Walt Disney in 1923 in the Laugh-O-Grams series.
+Martha is a silent live-action short film made by Walt Disney in 1923 in the Laugh-O-Grams series.
 It was black and white, and billed as a "Song-O-Reel".
-It is the only film in the Laugh-O-Gram series that is presumed lost, as no prints are known to exist.
+It is the only film in the Laugh-O-Gram series that is presumed fully lost, as no prints are known to exist.
 The only image remaining is from the intro.
+Set photos from the production are a part of the UMKC University Libraries collection.

+Background and Production

+Martha was produced in early 1923 at the Laugh-O-Gram Studio, located on the second floor of the McConahay Building at 1127 E. 31st Street in Kansas City, Missouri.
+The film was directed and produced by Walt Disney during the final months of his Kansas City-based animation company, which was struggling financially and would declare bankruptcy by mid-1923.
+Unlike the previous Laugh-O-Gram fairy tale adaptations, Martha represented Disney's experimental foray into a new format designed to accompany popular music.